vtaymany/Horiseon-refactor/README.md

 ## Main project goal

-* This project optimizes Horiseon for search engines by improving the accessbility of their webpage all
+* This project optimizes Horiseon for search engines by improving the accessbility of their webpage

 ## Updates
-* Note: None of the following changes alters the visual appearance of the page
+* **Note** None of the following changes alters the visual appearance of the page

 ### HTML